mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 Instrumental agency is relevant here to help examine and the work of learning designers to remove  barriers, Transformational and authorial agency serves to explore the potential for learners to address and overcome tensions and conflicts in their own way.

 <!-- (Relational agency?) -->

+SUMMARY OF DISAMBIGUATION
+In following chapters, following Kuuti [-@kuutti_activity_1995], I use the contradictions as a broad term wrapper encompassing concepts of tensions, barriers, breakdowns, conflicts.

 In the following chapters I focus on tensions which help explore the research questions and which help inform the findings of later chapters.
 In particular I draw out more visible conflicts which threaten more serious disruption of activities.